 before the local anesthesia wears off, take TWO 200mg Ibuprofen tablets (Advil, Motrin) with ONE extra strength Tylenol tablet (500mg).
 We have found this reduces the amount of narcotic-based pain medication required.
 Please note you may not exceed 3000mg of Tylenol per day (note- the narcotic based pain medicine contains 325mg of Tylenol).Some nausea is not uncommon while taking pain relievers.
 Taking the medication with a light snack and sipping small quantities of carbonated soda can minimize this.
 If you are taking the narcotic based medication please note that the medication may make you drowsy.

-CAUTION: Refrain from operating a motor vehicle while taking a prescribed narcotic pain medication (examples are Hydrocodone, Tylenol with codeine, Vicodin, Percocet, Vicoprofen).
+Caution: Refrain from operating a motor vehicle while taking a prescribed narcotic pain medication (examples are Hydrocodone, Tylenol with codeine, Vicodin, Percocet, Vicoprofen).
+Patients who were asleep during procedure cannot drive for 24 hours.

 Do not take more than one prescribed narcotic time and please consult with your doctor if you are unsure about taking Ibuprofen or Tylenol.